Estuary

 • API Access: Generate the Instagram Graph API access token with the required permissions to access the data you need.

-Step 1: Set up the Instagram App
+Step 1: Set up the Instagram App for Data Export

-• Use OAuth to generate an access token with the necessary permissions.
-It serves as an authentication token for your API requests.
+• The access token will serve as an authentication token for API requests.

-Step 2: Retrieve Instagram Data
+Step 2: Retrieve and Format Instagram Data for BigQuery

 python